2 Hearts (film): Plot

 Leslie is shown crying next to a baby crib while Sam is shown to be pregnant.
 A doctor tells Jorge and Leslie that they cannot have children.
 Chris and Sam go to Lamaze classes together, while Jorge's cough gets worse.
 Jorge is shown with an oxygen tank, while Chris and Sam are shown with their baby.
 A doctor tells Jorge and Leslie that a matching lung has been found, so he is wheeled into surgery.

 Chris is promoted to lieutenant firefighter and arrives home to share the news with Sam and their son.
 As the narrator, he says that this is not what actually happened, and the film returns to him being wheeled into the operating room.

 After running numerous tests, the doctor informs Sam and Chris' family that he has had an aneurysm, but is expected to be fine, as his condition is usually not fatal.
 However, the next morning, the doctor informs Sam and Chris' family that his condition has worsened severely and he is braindead.

 The hospital has found suitable recipients in need of heart, lungs, liver, pancreas, kidneys and eyes, which Chris can donate.
 The receivers of the organs are shown getting their phone calls.
 Chris' family is met by his friends who are holding a candlelight vigil in front of the hospital.

 Jorge comes to after the transplant and asks, "Who is in here breathing for me?"
 Leslie answers, "An angel, that is all we know."
 Chris' funeral is then shown.
 Jorge insists on knowing who his donor was, so he sends a letter of gratitude.
 Chris' parents send a response, then they and Sam meet with Jorge and Leslie.

-The final scene shows Chris on the beach as in the opening scene, and it is revealed the yacht he was watching was Jorge and Leslie's, with Sam and his parents on it.
+In the final scene, Chris is shown watching the yacht as in the opening scene, and it is revealed the yacht he was watching was Jorge and Leslie's, with Sam and his parents on it.